-- Documented processes for maintaining physical security, including access to building(s), rooms and filing cabinets (e.g. paper-based files are kept in a secure, lockable area), and physical access audits are conducted by the organisation - Documented processes for maintaining digital security, including regular updates and patches, data encryption, password protection, lock screen functions, and access audit trails
+- Documented processes for maintaining physical security, including access to building(s), rooms and filing cabinets (e.g. paper-based files are kept in a secure, lockable area), and physical access audits are conducted by the organisation. - Documented processes for maintaining digital security, including regular updates and patches, data encryption, password protection, lock screen functions, and access audit trails. - Documented processes for reviewing staff access permissions including a process for onboarding and off-boarding staff, and regular (e.g. quarterly) audits to ensure this is done. - Documented processes regulating the use of portable or removable electronic devices and emails (e.g. iPads, laptops, smartphones, USB drives), including password protection and the ability to remotely wipe devices.

-25 See Office of Australian Information Commissioner Guide to undertaking Privacy Impact Assessments
+28 See Office of Australian Information Commissioner Guide to undertaking Privacy Impact Assessments

-26 Electronic monitoring refers to the process for capturing audio, visual, positional or other information about a person using electronic methods, eg CCTV, Refer to Office of Public Advocate (Qld) Electronic Monitoring Factsheet-Information for accommodation support provider and support staff available at https://www.justice.qld.gov.au/public-advocate/activities/past/inquiry-into-the-use-of-electronic-monitoring-at-disability-accommodation-sites-in-queensland
+29 Electronic monitoring refers to the process for capturing audio, visual, positional or other information about a person using electronic methods, eg CCTV, Refer to Office of Public Advocate (Qld) Electronic Monitoring Factsheet-Information for accommodation support provider and support staff

-- Documented processes for reviewing staff access permissions including a process for on-boarding and off-boarding staff, and regular (e.g. quarterly) audits to ensure this is done - Documented processes regulating the use of portable or removable electronic devices and emails (e.g. iPads, laptops, smartphones, USB drives), including password protection and the ability to remotely wipe devices - If any personal information is sent overseas (e.g. through use of cloud based systems or internet posts): - the department has provided prior written approval, and - consent has been obtained from individuals, or other requirements in s33 IP Act are met.
+- If any personal information is sent overseas (e.g. through use of cloud based systems or internet posts): - The department has provided prior written approval, and - Consent has been obtained from individuals, or other requirements in s33 Information Privacy Act 2009 (Qld), are met.